 10. What are the problems with allodial title?

-Most people think allodial title status is ideal because you cannot lose it in nearly any circumstances.
+Most people think allodial title status is ideal because you cannot lose it.

 However, it isn’t perfect in all circumstances.